GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer.md

 # Integration Layer

-Similar to Story Editor, Dashboard can be integrated by configuring the `Dashboard` and other components like `InterfaceSkeleton`.
+Similar to the editor, the Dashboard can be integrated by configuring the `Dashboard` and other components like `InterfaceSkeleton`.

-As seen in the getting started guide, a minimal dashboard can be created by using the two main components  `Dashboard` and `InterfaceSkeleton`  like below.
+As seen in the [Getting Started](./getting-started.md) guide, a minimal dashboard can be created by using the two main components  `Dashboard` and `InterfaceSkeleton`  like below.

 ```js
 import { Dashboard, InterfaceSkeleton } from "@googleforcreators/dashboard";